 I was so exhausted and ready to be down while I was on the summit, I didn’t realize I had met my goal.
 And even as I said it to them, I made a mental note to process it later.

 Back at camp, I didn’t feel like eating my dehydrated meals, I wanted a burger.
 And I wanted to check in with my parents, make sure they knew I was safe and off the mountains.
-Being extremely filthy and tired, I didn’t feel like getting out of car.
+Being extremely filthy and tired, I didn’t feel like getting out of the car.
 But the town of Buena Vista, Colorado, has no drive-thru that I could find.

-I found a drive-in burger joint, but I still had to get out of my car and walk to window.
+I found a drive-in burger joint, but I still had to get out of my car and walk to the window.
 I seriously considered rolling down my window and offering someone $10 to order for me and bring me a burger.
-But in the end I decided that would be weird.
+But in the end, I decided that would be weird.